 If you are looking for affordable high-quality shields for a wide range of make/model vehicles, be sure to check out our catalogue here: Shop

-Overall – Summing up the Pros and Cons with a Q&A Session
+Overall – Summing up the Pros and Cons of Catalytic Converter Anti-Theft Devices with a Q&A Session

 Does owning a catalytic converter shield protect me 100% from theft?